Quick Start

 });

 // "Willkommen, Peter!"That's it.
-The same call works with a file-system store, in a Vue app, and against a typed catalog — the API does not change.
+The same call works with a file-system store and in a Vue app — the API does not change.

 Where to go next